dfinity/examples/motoko/passwords/README.md

    dfx canister call passwords signup 'record { username = "Alice"; password = "p4ssw0rd" }'
    ```

+   Note: You should probably not be sending passwords in the clear like this, despite messages to the Internet Computer being sent over HTTPS.
+Again, just trying to illustrate a concept.

 1. Authenticate your command line identity.

    ```text